adamwulf/Inkable/README.md

 With realtime ink, every millisecond counts, and this heavily cached stream processing architecture allows for minimal recomputation with each new `UITouch` event.

+### Example App

+An example application is provided that sets up a basic pipeline to process `UITouch` into `UIBezierPath`, including import/export of the raw event data, as well as the ability to replay the event data to see how the path is built up during the stroke.

 ## Data Flow chart